jreyes88/Web-Accessibility/Microsoft Ability Summit 2021/Developing with Accessibility in Mind/README.md

 - High color contrast
 - Multiple visible indicators for all components
-    + Shopping website with add to card button, which has a shopping cart icon, strong color, and the words "add to cart"
+    + Shopping website with add to cart button, which has a shopping cart icon, strong color, and the words "add to cart"
 - Keyboard/touch interactions
     + Touch target size
     + Padding around buttons